Part 4 of the MCMC Samplers Series • Interactive visualization of temperature ladder sampling for multimodal distributions

 Cold Chain Final Posterior

-This is the payoff: samples from Chain 1 (β=1.0) represent the true posterior after discarding burn-in.
+Samples from Chain 1 (β=1.0) represent the true posterior after discarding burn-in.

 Cold Chain (β=1.0) - True Posterior Samples

-This is what matters!
 Only samples from the cold chain (Chain 1, β=1.0) represent the true posterior.

-For the bimodal distribution: both modes should be explored proportionally to their weights (40% and 60%).
+For the bimodal distribution, both modes should be explored proportionally to their weights (40% and 60%).

 Performance Metrics